Multi-mission naval helicopter

 CAE was contracted to develop two MH-60R tactical operational flight trainers (TOFTs) for delivery by late 2013.

-In June 2007, the Royal Navy of Thailand became the first international customer of the MH-60S, with an order for two helicopters, which were delivered in August 2011.
+In June 2007, the Royal Navy of Thailand became the first international customer of the MH-60S with an order for two helicopters, which were delivered in August 2011.
 They are used for maritime utility, logistics and troop transport.

 Lockheed Martin was awarded a $10m contract in September 2010 to develop software for MH-60R and MH-60S helicopters.
+MH-60R is a multi-mission helicopter with anti-surface and anti-submarine warfare as primary missions.

 The US Navy awarded a contract worth $360m to Lockheed Martin in January 2011 for supplying advance spectrum systems for deployment in the MH-60R by April 2013.